sachem v.3 hi-end monoblock amplifier

 internal view (from front to back) and the power supply

-Anyway, before disconnecting a speaker cable, always be sure that the amplifier has been switched OFF for at least 30 seconds.
-We also recommend disconnecting the Neutrik Speakon plug before the speaker ends.
+Before disconnecting or connecting a speaker cable, always ensure that the amplifier has been switched off for at least 30 seconds.
+We also recommend unplugging the Neutrik Speakon connector before disconnecting the speaker ends.
+Please note that the warranty does NOT cover any costs arising from issues caused by a short circuit in the speaker cable.

 specifications

-Rated continuous power (RMS) 4Ω (20Hz ~ 20kHz) > 155W
+Rated continuous power (RMS) 4Ω (20Hz ~ 20kHz) > 165W

 Rated non-continuous power 2Ω > 300W